gin0115/pinkcrab_function_constructors/_strings/isBlank.md

    */
  Strings\isBlank($value): bool

-exampleInline: >
+examplePartial: >
- // Called directly — this is a predicate, not a partially applied function.
+ // isBlank is called directly with the value under test — it is not a partially applied constructor like the rest of the Strings namespace.

  var_dump(Strings\isBlank(''));     // true

  var_dump(Strings\isBlank('foo'));  // false

+ // Only a zero-length string is considered blank.
+Any non-string value returns false.

  var_dump(Strings\isBlank(null));   // false